How Long to Proof Sourdough in the Fridge (+ Tips)

 Cold Fermentation and Overproofing

-Bulk fermentation, or when your dough strengthens and rises the most, happens at room temperature.
+Bulk fermentation, or when your dough strengthens, develops flavor, and rises the most, happens at room temperature.

 When you put your shaped dough in the fridge, it’s still fermenting but at a much slower rate (like 10x slower).

-That’s why many bakers refer to this time in the fridge as a second rise or final rise.
+That’s why many bakers refer to this time in the fridge as a cold retard, retard meaning to slow down.

 While the dough isn’t rising very fast, it’s still happening, so there’s a risk of overproofing if you let it go too long.
 Overproofed dough gets dense and flat, so we definitely want to avoid that!